Dental Care for Seniors

 Senior Dental Exams

-When you come into our office for an appointment, Dr. Carpenter or Jobalia will take your medical history and perform a comprehensive dental exam.
+When you come into our office for an appointment, Dr. Carpenter will take your medical history and perform a comprehensive dental exam.
 Be prepared to answer questions about your dental history, as well as the medications you take and other medical conditions.

-During the exam, Dr. Carpenter or Jobalia will thoroughly check your teeth, gums, tongue, and other surfaces inside your mouth, as well as your face and neck.
+During the exam, Dr. Carpenter will thoroughly check your teeth, gums, tongue, and other surfaces inside your mouth, as well as your face and neck.
 If you wear dentures or another dental appliance, the doctor will examine the device and check for any resulting irritation.
 Ill-fitting restorations can cause and exacerbate issues such as thinning gum tissue, so it is important to schedule regular exams for this reason alone.

 Maintaining Your Oral Hygiene between Visits